frederic-perez/AmE-dictionary/data/dictionary.md

 __corned beef__ _n_ :three: [:scroll: From corn, _to preserve with granulated salt or brine._] Beef, usually brisket, round, or rump, that is seasoned with spices and cured in brine. _Syn_ bully beef, corn beef :es: carne de vaca en conserva _Corned beef sandwiches._
 __cornerstone__ _n_ :three::pencil2::hammer:
 __cornstarch__
-__cornucopia__ _n_ The property of being extremely abundant. _Syn_ profuseness, richness _The cornucopia of job opportunities overwhelmed the immigrants, who had come from a town with only one employer._
+__cornucopia__ _n_ :two::hammer: /kor-nuh-KOH-pee-uh/ The property of being extremely abundant. _Syn_ profuseness, richness _The cornucopia of job opportunities overwhelmed the immigrants, who had come from a town with only one employer._
 __corny__ _adj_ :six::hammer:
 __coromandel__
 __coronal__ _n_ Flower arrangement consisting of a circular band of foliage or flowers for ornamental purposes. _Syn_ chaplet, lei, wreath, garland _Instead of a veil, the bride chose to adorn her head with an elaborate coronal of purple hydrangeas and pink roses._